-"Aye aye, Cap'n."
+"Aye aye, Captain."
 Repulsors charging, Tony swooped towards the aforementioned hot spot, eyes flickering rapidly in search of an unlucky bot to blast out of the sky.

-"Targets entering range to your right, sir."
+"Targets in range on your right, sir."
 Palm raised, a bright burst of energy smote down the closest machine before it could even turn around.
-He managed to pick off one more before the others got their act together and starting baring down at his position, metal masks gleaming menacingly.
-"There is a total of four Doombots in your immediate area, and two more are approaching."
-Another blast for the imitation that was trying to get behind him.
+Iron Man shot one more before the others got their act together and started baring down on his position.
+Silver masks gleamed menacingly.
+"There are four Doombots in your immediate area, sir, and two more are approaching."
+Another blast took down the bot trying to get behind Tony.

 "There were thirteen originally, sir.
 Six have been destroyed so far by either yourself or Captain America."

 "So more than half left.
 Well then, time to get busy.
 Jarvis, let's take this to the sky."
-Jets revving back up power, Tony shot upwards to escape the three blasts that convened on his original location.
-Predictably the bots followed his ascent, giving him a chance to knock another one off before they could return fire.
+Jets revving back up, Tony shot upwards to escape the three blasts that convened on his original location.
+Predictably, the bots followed his ascent, giving him a chance to knock another one down before they could return fire.
 Two red circles blinked on in the bottom corner of his screen.
 "I guess we got a party on our hands."

-Five metal combatants chased each other around the sky, one red and gold and the others silver and green.
+Five metal combatants chased each other around the sky, one accented with red and the others green.
 They ducked and dived around missiles and arching streaks of electricity, completely focused on the dance.
-One of the Doombots misstepped, and not a second was wasted before it was sent smoking into the cement below.
-Adjusting to their enemy, the other three tightened their formations and made it harder to exploit any mistakes.
-They pressed in tighter, using their numbers to sneak into his weaker spots.
-After a few more volleys and a hit to the back- which sent him flying forward and he only narrowly missed getting fried as he tried to right himself- it became clear to Tony that he was no longer the ringleader of this show.
+One of the Doombots misstepped, and not a second passed before it was sent smoking into the cement below.
+Adjusting to their enemy, the other three tightened their formation, making it difficult to exploit any mistakes.
+They pressed in tighter, using their numbers to sneak into his weak spots.
+A few volleys later, a hit to the back sent him flying forward; he almost got fried as he tried to right himself.
+It quickly became clear to Tony that he was no longer the ringleader of this show.

-"We're clear down here.
-Just finished off the last hostile and non-combatants have left the area.
+"We're clear.
+Just finished off the last hostile, and non-combatants have left the area.
 Lure them down and we can finish this."
-At least he's reliable, if not a bit - a lot - of a spoilsport.
+At least Rogers was reliable, even if he was a bit (lot) of a spoilsport.

-Not wanting to waste anymore time and encourage something else to go wrong, Tony took the first opportunity he could to tuck down in low, weaving out of the way of his aggressive entourage.
-He almost managed to reach where Steve Rogers was before one of the Doombots slipped his guard.
-The superhero didn't even have time to say 'fuck' before the robot unleashed a full charge right next to him, topped thoughtfully with self-detonation.
-Like a whirlwind composed of metal and limbs, Iron Man collided into a nearby office building.
-It took three unfortunate walls to bring him to a stop, the last of which depositing a chunk of plaster onto his chest in retaliation.
+Not wanting to waste anymore time, Tony took the first opportunity he could to tuck in low, weaving out of the way of his aggressive entourage.
+He almost managed to reach Rogers before one of the Doombots slipped his guard.
+The superhero didn't even have time to say 'fuck' before the robot detonated right next to him.
+In a whirlwind of metal and limbs, Iron Man collided into a nearby office building.
+It took three walls to bring him to a stop, and the last one deposited a chunk of plaster onto his chest in retaliation.

 "Yes, sir."
-The thrusters activated slowly, and Tony was forever grateful to his competent AI.
-His flight back was uneventful; he didn't even nearly give a bird a heart attack this time.
+The thrusters activated slowly, and Tony was forever grateful for his competent AI.
+His flight back was uneventful; he didn't even give a bird a heart attack this time.
 It wasn't until he was in sight of his house that it happened.

-"It appears something is falling from the sky in the direction of the house, sir."
+"Sir, there is an unidentified object above your house."
 A small black dot appeared on the HUD, descending quickly towards Tony's beautiful Malibu estate.
-"Projectory patterns indicate collision in the general vicinity of the garage."
+"Trajectory patterns indicate collision in the general vicinity of the garage."
 Garage...
-His sports cars!
+The sports cars!

 "What?
 No!"
-Ignoring the ache it caused, Tony increased the flight power even though he knew he'd not make it in time to stop whatever was falling towards his unsuspecting cars.
+Ignoring the ache it caused, Tony increased the flight power even though he knew he'd never make it in time to stop whatever was falling towards his unsuspecting cars.
 Speaking of which...
 "What the hell is it?
 A Doombot?
 Missile?
 Meteor?
 Hawk with a grudge?
 Come on Jarv, give me something here."
 Tony strained his eyes even as Jarvis digitally enlarged and enhanced the feed.
-Whatever the genius was expecting however was not what showed up on his screen.
+Whatever the genius was expecting, however, was not what showed up on his screen.

 "Is that... oh, Jesus Christ.
 Fuck."
 If he wasn't going fast before, he certainly was now, and this time not out of concern for his expensive vehicles.